UAE President orders payment of all student debts in govt schools

 Unpaid dues worth Dh155 million shall be cleared as part of the initiative that aimed to support the youth's education, said a report on state-run news agency Wam.

-Students who live in the country and registered in government schools will benefit from the initiative, which will be rolled out in coordination with Emirates Foundation for School Education.
+Students who live in the country and registered in government schools will benefit from the initiative, which will be rolled out in coordination with the Emirates Schools Establishment.

 It will cover all debts until the academic year 2023-2024, the report added.